 Typically, if you have filed for Chapter 7, you will be required to wait at least a year before most insurance companies will approve your application.
 Sometimes the wait is two years from the date of your discharge.
 Because Chapter 13 is a reorganization, necessitating payments to your creditors, there is typically no restriction to being approved for a new life insurance policy during your bankruptcy proceeding.
 However, you can expect to be offered higher premiums than someone who is not currently in bankruptcy.
 While this sounds like a reason not to file for bankruptcy, do not let it dissuade you if you are currently deep in debt.
 Insurance companies use your credit score when evaluating risk, so it is likely that filing for bankruptcy would improve your situation in time.

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations

 One of the things that prevent people from considering filing for bankruptcy when they are struggling financially is the fear that they will lose their home, car, or other possessions.
 Included in that extended list of valuable assets is their life insurance policy they intend for the benefit of their family.
 Fortunately, much of that fear is ungrounded, including losing their life insurance.
 Our attorneys have over two decades of experience guiding individuals through difficult economic times.
-At Young, Marr & Associates, our goal is to alleviate your financial stress while protecting your property, helping you get the fresh start you deserve.
-Don’t wait too long to file bankruptcy, set up a free and confidential case evaluation with our New Jersey bankruptcy attorneys, call Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today.
+At Young, Marr, Mallis & Associates, our goal is to alleviate your financial stress while protecting your property, helping you get the fresh start you deserve.
+Don’t wait too long to file bankruptcy, set up a free and confidential case evaluation with our New Jersey bankruptcy attorneys, call Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today.